ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 </p>

 <P>
-Both the User Preference General Tab and E_PROJECT_OPTIONS Tab support Users selecting a Color Scheme for your projects.
+Both the User Preference General Tab and E_PROJECT_OPTIONS Tab allow Users to select a Color Scheme for their projects.
-See Chapter 7 for your choices.
+See 5.4 GUIslice API Themes for your choices.
 </p>

 <p>